james5418/AI_final_project/README.md

+## Requirements
-### Make sure you have installed these packages before running code
+* Make sure you have installed these packages before running code

 ```
 pip install pygame